+Current and savings accounts are completely different and work wonders if you know what you want to do with your money.
 Before we discuss the differences between a Current account and a Savings account, it is prudent to discuss the meaning and features of each type of account.

 It’s an account meant to serve as a safe reservoir for your savings.
 You can make deposits and withdrawals from a savings account.
 The amount stored in a savings account also attracts interest.

-A current account is a type of bank account that has been designed to offer the service of a high volume of transactions to the account holder.
+A current account is a type of bank account designed to offer the service of a high volume of transactions to the account holder.
 This type of bank account is ideal for business purposes with frequent transactions into the account.
 Therefore, companies, sole proprietors, and partnership firms prefer current accounts for the smooth operation of their businesses.